ConradinBaumgartl/epi_multiome_portfolio/readme.md

 ## Cell type assignment

 For cell type assignment I performed a differential expression analysis to find differentially expressed genes for every cluster.
 I then utilized the marker gene list for the brain from sc-type (https://github.com/IanevskiAleksandr/sc-type/) to make informed decisions about cell identities.
 In short, I checked each cluster for expressed marker genes and checked their differentiation status by assessing their representation in the RNA and WNN UMAP.
 As an example, here is the expression of Slc6a1 (neurotransmitter transporter, GABA), Gad2 (glutamate decarboxylase), and Dlx5 (transcription factor).
-The first 2 genes are markers of GABAergic neurons, whereas Dlx5 is a transcription factor associated with developement.
+The first 2 genes are markers of GABAergic neurons, whereas Dlx5 is a transcription factor associated with development.

 ![GABA expression](figures/cluster_ident/Slca1.Gad2.Dlx5.png)